 It stands to reason that as prawns are found around all of the UK coastline then fish will naturally come across this source of food and therefore be receptive to feeding on it.
-Prawns can be gathered from beaches around the UK, or bought from supermarkets and fishmongers.
+Prawns can be gathered from beaches around the UK, or bought from supermarkets, fishmongers and some bait retailers.

 Gathering and Buying Prawns

 Another method is to use a push net.
 This is a triangular net with a long handle which is pushed through shallow sand to gather up any prawns which are found there.
 It can be necessary to put on a set of waders and go out into some depth of water to get to areas where prawns are present.
 Again, this is a fair amount of work and effort but can produce a decent number of prawns.
-If prawns are to be used live this is obviously the only way to get them.
-However, to use prawns as a bottom fished bait it is much easier is to buy prawns from a fishmongers or supermarket.
-They are available in refrigerated or frozen form from all of the major supermarkets and from fishmongers.
+If prawns are to be used live this is obviously the only way to collect them.
+Anyone collecting prawns should always check local by-laws and regulation to ensure that the gathering of prawns is permitted.
+To use prawns as a bottom fished bait it is much easier is to buy prawns from a fishmonger or supermarket where they are available fresh and frozen.
 While some anglers report that cooked prawns get results it is always best to go for raw prawns as these are closer to the actual wild prawns that fish will be feeding on.

 If live prawns are available they are best used as a float fishing bait where they will account for catches of species such as wrasse, pollock and bass.
 Set up the float rig and hook the prawn once through one of the segments near to its tail.
 This will allow the prawn to wriggle about and the movement will attract predatory fish.
-Although prawns hooked in this manner will not by any means stand up to powerful casting they will certainly survive a short lob out into deep water from a rock mark, and still be alive to wriggle and move.
+Although prawns hooked in this manner will not by any means stand up to powerful casting they will certainly survive a short lob out into deep water from a rock mark, and will still be alive to wriggle and move.
 Prawn baits presented in this manner can work particularly well when they are fished down a harbour or pier wall, or along a rock ledge where fish will be looking for food.
-Alternatively a prawn presented under a float can be allowed to move in the tide until it is noticed by a fish.
+Alternatively, a prawn presented under a float can be allowed to move in the tide until it is noticed by a fish.